smroid/cedar-server/about.md

 Reliable plate solving requires a good number of correctly detected stars with reasonably accurate brightness estimates.
 Cedar-solve can succeed with as few as 6 detected stars, but is much more reliable at above 10 stars.
-In practice using 20 detected stars yields solid solve results.
+In practice using 20 detected stars yields solid solve results; using more than 20 stars provides little benefit but requires longer exposure times.

 The number of detected stars is influenced by: